guptaanu412/example-course-specs/README.md

 ## Conclusion

-This process is described as a one-way flow, but in practice you will loop back as each stage informs you of something you overlooked.
+This process is described in sequence, but in practice you will loop back repeatedly as each stage informs you of something you overlooked.
-When you and your CL agree that your outline is done, you can copy what you wrote for Step 3-6 from your course repository's `README.md` into `course.yml` and your chapters and carry on from there.
+When you and your CL agree that your outline is done, you can copy what you wrote for Steps 3-5 from your course repository's `README.md` into `course.yml` and your chapters and carry on from there.
 When your course is finished,
 please take half an hour to update your outline